CB721/Basketball-Trivia/README.md

-Multiple choice game about basketball.
-Player has limited 24 seconds to finish answering the questions.
-The game ends when the timer runs out.
-Once the game ends, the page will reveal the number of correctly answered questions.
+A multipe-choice guessing game about basketball.
+Once the user clicks the "Jump Ball" button, they are presented with a list of questions.
+They then have 24 seconds to answer all of them and hit the "Slam Dunk" button.
+Either when the user hits the "Slam Dunk" button, or the timer runs out, they are presented with their results.

 Copied files from previous version (https://github.com/CB721/TriviaGame) because there was an error in uploading so that multiple copies of the same files were created.